testfairy/docs/docs/0531_Bug_Tracking/02_JIRA_Server.md

-## TestFairy Connect
+## Before you start

 In order to connect TestFairy to JIRA Server that is installed on-prem, start by [installing TestFairy Connect](/Bug_Tracking/TestFairy_Connect.html)

-## Configure TestFairy Connect to work with JIRA Server
+## Configuring TestFairy Connect with JIRA Server

 This guide explains how to configure the TestFairy Connect agent to work with an on-premise JIRA using basic-authentication (user/password-token) or OAuth.